mehanic spaying WD40 from a can

 Additionally, the chain will not always dry up when using the WD40, depending upon the components of the chain.
 We can reassure you of the fact that WD40 can be used to clean your chain if you use it wisely.

-How Many Times Do I Have to Use it?
+How Many Times Do I Have to Use It?

 However, everything is not all rosy.
 There are two things you should keep in mind.
 They are-